-Length -- 5.75 to 6.25 inches.
+Length 5.75 to 6.25 inches.
 A little smaller than the English sparrow.

-Male and Female -- Brown above, streaked and varied with gray.
+Male and Female Brown above, streaked and varied with gray.

 Lesser wing coverts bright rufous.
 Throat and breast whitish, striped with dark brown.
 Underneath plain soiled white.
-Outer tail-quills, which are its special mark of identification, are partly white, but apparently wholly white a.s the bird flies.
-Range -- North America, especially common in eastern parts from Hudson Bay to Gulf of Mexico.
+Outer tail-quills, which are its special mark of identification, are partly white but apparently wholly white as the bird flies.
+Range.

+partly white, but apparently wholly white a.s the bird flies.
+Range North America, especially common in eastern parts from

+Hudson Bay to Gulf of Mexico.
 Winters south of Virginia.
-Migrations -- April.
+Migrations April.
 October.
 Common summer resident.